amywilson617/apolda_wp/wp-content/plugins/optinmonster/readme.txt

 OptinMonster allows you to build high converting opt-in forms in minutes, not hours!

-You can choose from 8 different type of optins including: popup forms, floating bars, slide-ins, sidebar forms, after-post forms, in-line forms, mobile-only popup forms, and Canvas.
+You can choose from 8 different type of campaigns including: popup forms, floating bars, slide-ins, sidebar forms, after-post forms, in-line forms, mobile-only popup forms, and Canvas.

 All of our templates are 100% responsive and mobile friendly.